anarchie347/BrainfuckPlus/README.md

 At runtime, all methods calls are substituted with their corresponding brainfuck code, so **recursion is NOT possible** because it will cause a crash by endlessly substituting the method inside itself.
 This could be fixed by editing the interpreter, but this go against one of the main principles of brainfuck plus - it transpiles directly (and easily) to brainfuck

+### Code injections

+Allows you to pass code as a parameter to methods

+Works similar to passing functions as methods in most languages

+For example, you could create a fucnction that functionsd as a for loop: you pass it start and end count paramters using the memory array, and pass it code to run in the loop as a parameter

+You will (probably) be able to pass multiple sections of code as parameters

+At runtime, the injected code is substituted into the method which is then substituted into the main code to create valid brainfuck code

+The syntax for this is currently undecided but will likely involve characters that are currently not used by brainfuck and are not allowed in file names in windows

 ### Shorthand Repetition

 Tired of writing + 65 times in order to be able to output A?